 Preventing Unauthorized Use of Your Credit Card

 - Never lend your card to someone else.

 - Always total the receipt and draw lines through unused spaces on the receipt.

 - When using your card, be sure to get it back and take the receipt.

 - Keep all your credit card receipts and compare them to your account statement.

 - If your credit card is lost, contact the issuing company immediately.

-- If you believe your card was stolen, contact the police and issuing company immediately.
+- If someone steals your card, contact the police and issuing company immediately.

-- If your wallet or purse is stolen, contact all your credit card issuers to report the theft.
+- If someone steals your wallet or purse, contact all your credit card issuers to report the theft.

 - Most card companies have a toll-free number for reporting stolen or missing cards.
 Some companies provide 24-hour service.
 By law, once you report the loss or theft, you have no further liability for unauthorized charges.
 In any event, your maximum liability under federal law is $50.